dwarvesf/playground/Frontend/HTML inert.md

  - accessibility
 authors:
  - thanh
-description: `inert` is a boolean HTML property that makes the browser ignore the user input events for an element, including focus events and events from assistive technologies.
+description: "`inert` is a boolean HTML property that makes the browser ignore the user input events for an element, including focus events and events from assistive technologies."
 title: HTML inert
 github_id: zlatanpham
 date: 2022-06-12